nanoframework/nanoFramework.IoT.Device/devices/Rtc/README.md

 using Iot.Device.Rtc;
 using nanoFramework.Hardware.Esp32;

-// The I2C pins 21 and 22 in the sample below are MCU specific
+// The I2C pins 21 and 22 in the sample below are ESP32 specific and may differ from other platforms.
-// Please double check it in your MCU datasheet Configuration.SetPinFunction(22, DeviceFunction.I2C1_CLOCK);
+// Please double check your device datasheet.
+Configuration.SetPinFunction(22, DeviceFunction.I2C1_CLOCK);
 Configuration.SetPinFunction(21, DeviceFunction.I2C1_DATA);